graphsense/graphsense.github.io/documentation.md

 The GraphSense Dashboard is a Web-app running on the client side (in your browser) only.
 It just needs a GraphSense REST API endpoint for retrieving data.
 You can operate your own endpoint or reuse one provided by others.
 For playing around, you can also use or semi-public [GraphSense Demo](https://demo.graphsense.info).

+**Q: Can I run GraphSense in the cloud?**

+Technically yes, but we have not tested it yet and most likely it requires some tweaks in the deployment procedures, which are currently designed for on-premises deployment only.

+**Q: Why are you running GraphSense on-premise and not in the cloud**

+Because we use GraphSense for advanced (research) analysis tasks and move a lot of data, which can easily get very, very expensive in the cloud.
+In addition, we believe that complete data control and autonomy also require a certain degree of independence from third-party hardware and software services in the long term.

 **Q: How can I get access to the GraphSense demo?**

 Just drop an email to [contact@graphsense.info](mailto:contact@graphsense.info) and briefly explain **who** you are and **why** you want access to our demo.
 You will receive access credentials and we will also sign you up for our public GraphSense users mailing list.

+<h4>Operation</h4>

+**Q: How often is the data updated?**

+As often as you parse and ingest relevant raw data (blockchains, exchange rates, etc.) and subsequently run the transformation procedure (see [GraphSense Setup](https://github.com/graphsense/graphsense-setup)).
+At the moment, this must be triggered manually, but it could be automated using a cron job.

+**Q: Does GraphSense support real-time updates?**

+Not yet, mostly because we never needed it in our investigations.
+However, this feature is on our future feature lists.

+**Q: How are entity and abuse types assigned to addresses?**

+They are assigned manually via [GraphSense TagPacks](https://github.com/graphsense/graphsense-tagpacks).

+**Q: How does GraphSense use the labels and categories provided by the dashboard users**

+Not at all, because labels, tags, and categories assigned by the user are not sent back to the server.
+They are only stored on the client-side and not used in any way on the server-side.

 <h4>Governance & Organization</h4>